 Other Helpful Points

-In the case of ecological, floristic and faunal studies, a gratuitous permit or its equivalent issued by a government agency be attached and a discussion of its ethics protocol must be included in the methodology for compliance.
-In the case of studies involving indigenous peoples and cultures, a certification from a published expert for that particular culture being studied must also be attached; indicating correctness of information and ethics protocol.
+- In the case of ecological, floristic, and faunal studies, a gratuitous permit or its equivalent issued by a government agency be attached and a discussion of its ethics protocol must be included in the methodology for compliance.
+In the case of studies involving indigenous peoples and cultures, a certification from a published expert for that particular culture being studied must also be attached; indicating the correctness of information and ethics protocol.
 This must also be discussed in the methodology.

-9. Have conclusions that answer the objectives of the study.
-Conclusions are judgment on the findings required to answer each objective of the study.
+- Have conclusions that answer the objectives of the study.
+Conclusions are judgments on the findings required to answer each objective of the study.
 There should be a close fit between the conclusions and objectives so readers would remember with finality what really were discovered in the study.
 Conclusions should validate or negate the theories used in the study so readers know whether the study affirmed or negated the theory.
 There should be minimal use of numbers since it is expected that the judgment of the numbers will be the one written.

 Policy on Retraction

-Retraction is an act of the journal publisher to remove a published article from the digital file due to post publication discovery of fraudulent claims by the research, plagiarism or serious errors of methodology which escaped detection in the quality assurance process.
-Complaints by third party researchers on any of the grounds and validated by the editorial office trigger the retraction but only after the writer has been notified and allowed to present his side in compliance to due process.
+Retraction is an act of the journal publisher to remove a published article from the digital file due to post-publication discovery of fraudulent claims by the research, plagiarism, or serious errors of methodology which escaped detection in the quality assurance process.
+Complaints by third-party researchers on any of the grounds and validated by the editorial office trigger the retraction but only after the writer has been notified and allowed to present his side in compliance to due process.